 Parking is extremely limited in the westend however we have secured a small number of Blue Badge Parking spaces on Queen Margaret Drive in front of the Botanics.
 These will be available on a first come first serve basis on the night when you arrive at GlasGLOW.
 You must display your blue badge and have a valid GlasGLOW ticket.

 Yes - the route through the event is entirely on hardstanding paths.
 Please note that parts of the route are narrow and there are several fairly steep inclines.
 If you have any queries, please contact email@example.com

 Yes, but please note that parts of the route are narrow and there are several fairly steep inclines.
 If you have any queries, please contact firstname.lastname@example.org

 There are lots of benches throughout the Botanic Gardens if you need to take a rest.
-There’s also a socially-distanced bar and street food area if you want to enjoy a warming drink as you take in the view.
+There’s also an outdoor bar and street food area if you want to enjoy a warming drink as you take in the view.

 Our aim is to make GlasGLOW as inclusive and sensory friendly as possible to help autistic people prepare for the event and feel more comfortable in their surroundings.

-An online copy of the sensory guide will be made available here a week before the start of the event.
-If you would like to be kept up to date with when the guide will be available, please email [email protected]
+An online copy of the sensory guide will be available a week before the start of the event.
+If you would like to receive a copy of the sensory guide please email firstname.lastname@example.org